Egypt 3500 BCE

 Like all the other Hellenistic kingdoms, Egypt has now been incorporated as a province into the Roman empire.

-Ancient Egypt’s last independent ruler was also her most celebrated – Queen Cleopatra.
-She ended her life committing suicide after her defeat at the battle of Actium (31 BC).
+The last independent ruler of Ancient Egypt was also her most celebrated – Queen Cleopatra.
+She ended her life committing suicide after her defeat at the battle of Actium (31 BCE).

 Egypt contains one of the largest and wealthiest cities of the Roman empire, Alexandria.
 It is a major commercial centre, and one of the great cultural centres of the Greek-speaking parts of the empire.